Why read: This is a detailed guide on how to put together a thank you basket of thoughtful gifts for labor and delivery nurses.

 They work so hard and are responsible for everything, except catching the baby – that’s when the doctor comes in.

-I had no idea but will always have a new respect and appreciation for them!!
+I had no idea but I’ll always have a new respect and appreciation for them!!

 How Many Nurses Will Take Care of You